Is it safe to visit Hong Kong while the city is being rocked by mass protests?

 Before the protests kicked off, the city had been enjoying a 6.6% rise in flight bookings in the first six months of 2019, compared to the same period of 2018.

-However, in the past few weeks bookings had picked up slightly, the research firm had found.
+However, in the past few weeks bookings had picked up slightly, the research firm found.

 Meanwhile, tourists have been posting pictures on social media of themselves in front of the countless Lennon Walls that have sprung up around the city.
 The colorful displays of Post-it Notes with inspirational messages for the protest movement are named after the 1980s Prague mural of the same title, which was covered in Beatles-inspired lyrics of dissent against the Communist government.